Learning complete and explainable visual representations from itemized text supervision

 To address this gap, we propose \name, a framework for learning complete and explainable visual representations directly from itemized text supervision. \name~employs a cross-attention module to generate item text-conditioned visual embeddings and introduces a set of training objectives specifically designed for this regime.
 These include an Itemized Local Alignment (ILA) objective that aligns each text item with its corresponding visual evidence with additional mechanisms for completeness and robustness, an Inter-Item Separation (IIS) loss that enforces differentiation between items, a Multi-Positive Siglip (MPS) objective for global alignment, and a Key Token Alignment (KTA) objective to reinforce alignment between each text item and the corresponding small subset of visual tokens.
 Together, these components allow \name~to learn localized, granular, comprehensive, and interpretable visual features without explicit region annotations.

-We evaluate \name~across four domains with naturally itemized text supervision (brain MRI, head CT, chest CT, and remote sensing) and one additional dataset with synthetically itemized captions.
-Across all five domains, \name~outperforms CLIP-style models and other baselines in zero-shot evaluations.
-Furthermore, visualization analyses reveal that ItemizedCLIP’s attention maps align with human-interpretable findings, demonstrating inherent explainability and grounding.
-Our main contributions are: \begin{enumerate} \item We formalize itemized text supervision as a distinct and practically important paradigm for language-supervised learning, and this underexplored paradigm naturally occurs in many application domains. \item We introduce \name, a method that jointly enforces item independence and representation completeness through cross-attention and new loss formulations. \item We provide comprehensive empirical and qualitative evaluations across five domains with itemized text supervision, and \name~consistently achieves strong zero-shot performance, item differentiability, representation completeness and interpretability. \end{enumerate}
+We evaluate \name~across four domains with naturally itemized text supervision (brain MRI, head CT, chest CT, and remote sensing) and one additional dataset with synthetically itemized captions. \name~outperforms CLIP-style models and other baselines in zero-shot evaluations across all domains, visualization analyses reveal that \name’s attention maps align with human-interpretable findings, demonstrating inherent explainability and grounding.
+Our main contributions are:

+\begin{enumerate} \item We formalize itemized text supervision as a distinct and practically important paradigm for language-supervised learning, and this underexplored paradigm naturally occurs in many application domains. \item We introduce \name, a method that jointly enforces item independence and representation completeness through cross-attention and new loss formulations. \item We provide comprehensive empirical and qualitative evaluations across five domains with itemized text supervision, and \name~consistently achieves strong zero-shot performance, item differentiability, representation completeness and interpretability. \end{enumerate}

 \cutabovesection